Skip to content

 SERA integration on other web-servers

-If you are using web-server, for which SERA integration steps are not provided here, just follow the below steps.
+If you are using a web-server for which SERA integration steps are not provided here, just follow the steps below.

-Sending request to SERA is simple, all you need to is SERA token and a simple proxy configuration.
+Sending requests to SERA is simple: all you need is a SERA token and a simple proxy configuration.

 1. Identify Matching Requests

-• Requests matching with only the mentioned bot user-agents should be sent to SERA.
+• Requests matching only the mentioned bot user-agents should be sent to SERA.

 You can define a regular expression or other matching criteria to identify requests that should be proxied to SERA.